markowskijustin/markowskijustin/README.md

 ## Job Market Paper
-In my job market paper, I study the effects of competition on Federally Qualified Health Centers (FQHCs), a critical and growing part of the health care safety net.
+In my job market paper, I study the effects of competition among Federally Qualified Health Centers (FQHCs), a critical and growing part of the health care safety net.
 I find that FQHCs often respond like for-profit clinics, despite their safety net mandate and potentially to the detriment of their patients.
 [Here is a PDF version of the latest working paper](https://github.com/markowskijustin/Competition/blob/main/documentation/Markowski%20Writing%20Sample%20Competition.pdf) and you can find my working repository [here](https://github.com/markowskijustin/Competition).

 ## Recent Work